 Police Auctions

 Police auctions are handled differently by different police forces.
 Some police forces manage their own auctions through auctioneers.
 The difficulty is that the list of appointed police auctioneers is constantly changing.
-To be kept up to date with future police auctions in your surrounding area consider using an 'alert' service, such as that provided by Police & Government Auctions.
+To be kept up to date with future police auctions in your surrounding area consider using an 'alert' service.

-This is probably the best service of its kind for police auctions in the UK and gives users a huge advantage over others searching for bargains at a police auction.
+Probably the best service of its kind for police auctions in the UK, giving users a huge advantage over others searching for bargains at a police auction can be found HERE

 The products at a police auction can be brand new or grade A used condition.
 Certain items at police auctions might be slightly used (for example high quality push-bikes which still retain a good value).
 Products listed in any police auction are always available for inspection and if faulty or broken then it is clearly mentioned on the item and is reiterated at the time of auction.
 These auctions are a prime spot for bargain hunters as many of the items go for extremely low prices, ay under market value.
 The visitors to a police auctions benefit from the fact that the police forces need to clear their storage space irrespective of how little they raise from the sale of the items at the police auction.